Searchers race to recover bodies in Libya as death toll from flooding hits 5,100 - The Boston Globe

 Derna, about 900 kilometers (560 miles) east of the capital, Tripoli, is controlled by the forces of powerful military commander Khalifa Hifter, who is allied with the eastern Libyan government.
 The rival government in western Libya, based in Tripoli, is allied with other armed groups.

-Derna was once a hub for extremist groups in the years of chaos that followed the NATO-backed uprising that toppled and killed longtime dictator Moammar Gadhafi in 2011.
+Derna was once a hub for extremist groups in the years of chaos that followed the NATO-backed uprising that toppled and killed longtime dictator Muammar Gadhafi in 2011.

-Magdy reported from Cairo.
-Associated Press Writer Bassem Mroue in Beirut contributed to this report.